 The Cost of Unsafe Driving

 No one wants to drive next to that maniac on the road, let alone employ them.
-But what are the real costs to your business when employees have dangerous driving habits?
+But what are the real costs to your business when employees have unsafe driving habits?

-Reputation: One of the easiest ways to get your business out there is to have the name right on your vehicles.
+Reputation: One of the easiest ways to get your business out there is to have the name right on your company vehicles.
 They’re moving billboards!
 But do you really want your name, or the name of your business, on the vehicle that is going 50 in a 30?
 Or peeling out at every green light?
 People notice hazardous driving, and even report it to the authorities.
-That can turn your business’s name into “DO NOT DO BUSINESS WITH US” moving billboard.
-If your employees’ flagrant driving may be costing you customers, tracking harsh driving events can help save your business’s reputation.
+That can turn your company vehicles into “DO NOT DO BUSINESS WITH US” moving billboard.
+If your employees’ flagrant driving may be costing you customers, tracking unsafe driving events can help save your business’s reputation.